tagipedia/tmaps-ios-sample/README.md

 ___

 #### Associated feature tapped

-dispatched when features in map tapped. and choose them most top feature visible to user.
+dispatched when features in map tapped with the top feature visible to user.

 ```objc
 @{